 Legal Separation Attorney in San Luis Obispo

-A legal separation is an alternative to divorce, allowing a couple to go
+A legal separation is defined as an alternative to divorce, allowing a

-individuals choose to legally separate for personal, religious or financial
+to legally separate for personal, religious or financial reasons instead

 Issues that must be determined in legal separation include: